Remarks By Deputy Secretary Shanahan at the Air Force Association's Ai

 You know, it's mission focus.
 We're going to go do this the best way.
 We're going to find the best way, and that'll come from the governance committee that we've put in place.
 And there'll be some hand ringing and arm wrestling, but one thing I can say about working in the Department of Defense, it's the best team I've ever been on, and we're a team and we'll solve it as a team.

 Q: Thank you.
 There were a lot of discussions and questions with our industry partners about how to get acquisition to the speed of relevance.
-I think there's a feeling the top of the department has clearly moved there, but as you go down (inaudible) series without wavers continues to be (inaudible).
+I think there's a feeling the top of the department has clearly moved there, but as you go down into the actual contracting process the DoD 5000 series without wavers continues to be the key.

 Is there any plan to try to re-educate the acquisition professionals to try to get them to be more interested in doing prototyping and rapid development?